jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_promises.rst

 registers callbacks to receive either a promise's eventual value or the reason why the promise cannot be fulfilled.

-The AWS SDK for PHP relies on the `guzzlehttp/promises <https://github.com/guzzle/promises>`_ Composer package for its promises implementation.
+The |sdk-php| relies on the `guzzlehttp/promises <https://github.com/guzzle/promises>`_ Composer package for its promises implementation.
 Guzzle promises support blocking and non-blocking workflows and can be used with any non-blocking event loop.

 .. note::

-    HTTP requests sent concurrently in the AWS SDK for PHP are done so using a single thread in which non-blocking calls are used to transfer one or more HTTP requests while reacting to state changes (e.g., fulfilling or rejecting promises).
+    HTTP requests sent concurrently in the |sdk-php| are done so using a single thread in which non-blocking calls are used to transfer one or more HTTP requests while reacting to state changes (e.g., fulfilling or rejecting promises).